 The participants alike raved about the atlasGO app!
-It gave them a virtual platform that fostered the sense of unity and provided tools for community outreach.
+It gave them a virtual platform that fostered a sense of unity and provided tools for community outreach.

-Bay Against Abuse, the organization formed by four nonprofit organizations that fight against domestic violence share the same sentiment.
-They say that working on this virtual race has not only brought them closer together, but also provided the opportunity to raise awareness on the issue of domestic abuse.
+Bay Against Abuse, the organization, formed by four nonprofit organizations that fight against domestic violence, shares the same sentiment.
+They say that working on this virtual race has brought them closer together and provided the opportunity to raise awareness on domestic abuse.

 This particular virtual race has been a special one.
-Not only were our clients able to create a movement to really make an impact and give well-deserved focus to the victims but also to spread knowledge and understanding of an ever-present issue.
+Our clients were able to create a movement to really make an impact and give well-deserved focus to the victims and spread knowledge and understanding of an ever-present issue.

 Written by Jess Lin.